 Handfasting is fast becoming one of the most popular ceremony enhancements for Wedding ceremonies.
 As a Wedding Celebrant, I have used this ceremony enhancement many times during my ceremonies and it is always a beautiful addition.

-Handfasting is an ancient Celtic Tradition that dates back over 2000 years.
+Handfasting is an ancient Celtic Tradition that dates back thousands of years.
 It was originally used to symbolise a betrothal.
 The engagement would last a year and a day and at the end of that term the couple would decide to marry or go their separate ways.
 The hands, or wrists, are tied together using ribbons or cords.
 The practice gave way to the expression “tying the knot” which now means getting married.

 Usually ribbon or cord is used but some couples choose to use fabric or lace which has some special meaning to them.
 Their hands are bound by the ribbons and once the binding has been completed the couple then keep the knotted fabric as a symbol or their commitment and their wedding day.